 Francisco José de Abreu Vieira is the pastor of Alliance Community Baptist Church.
 He is married to Claudia Neilane, and they have five children, João Lucas, Tamara, Inácio, Stela, and Felicina.
 The church began as a church plant in the city of Maputo, Mozambique in 2015.
 They are a reformed confessional church with about 70 members, and they have around 100 in attendance most Sundays.
 Their goal is to plant reformed churches through the local leadership that they are discipling and training.
 They presently offer a seminary degree in Reformed Theology with as many as fifty students taking classes, all through their local church.

-Update from the Vieira Family (September 2021):
+Update from the Vieira Family (January 2021):